 In this one-evening class, you’ll learn how to create three-dimensional works of art—how to settle on an engaging design, put together objects and materials, and finish and mount them so they’re sturdy and long-lasting.
 You might bring in an interesting piece of beloved but chipped pottery or found object and turn it into a whimsical sculpture.
 Or some interesting natural materials, such as seed pods, driftwood, or fronds, could become an eye-catching wall relief.
 Garden sculptures are also possible.
 We’ll discuss different ideas, demonstrate many tools for fashioning materials, and reveal tricks-of-the-trade—so you can create attractive and resilient works of art at your own pace and in your own space.

-Paul Angiolillo creates works of art that are both timeless and contemporary, universal and unique, often trying to incorporate opposites like abstract/representational, rustic/refined, and whimsical/thoughtful.
-Paul has a Bachelor of Arts from Yale University and has exhibited extensively throughout New England. wwwpaulangiolillo.com
+Paul creates works of art that are both timeless and contemporary, universal and unique often trying to incorporate opposites: abstract/representational, rustic/refined, or whimsical/thoughtful.
+Paul has a Bachelor’s of Art from Yale University and has exhibited extensively throughout New England.